 “What is this?”
 Sam asked.
-He bends over peering at it curiously and reaching over to tap on it.
+He bends over, peering at it curiously and reaching over to tap on it.

 “A lamp, a night watch, and a ceiling lamp.
-Don’t touch or your going to pay for it if it breaks.”
+Don’t touch, or you’re going to pay for it if it breaks.”

 Everyone froze in a stupor and stopped what they were doing.
 Even Phil fell over with his hands covering his ears.

 “Are you nuts?”
 Phil shrieked.
+He got up.
 “My ear almost popped!”

-“Your doing fine.
-Anyways, hello everybody.
-My name is Berry.”
-I cutely winked out to the crowd.
-Oh god, how embarrassing.
-I thought I saw a couple females squeal, though there were a couple of old man that gave off a creepy vibe.
-“This is the Wonder Shop that just been opened.
-Today we have very special items for sell.”
+Oh, god, how embarrassing.
+I thought I saw a couple of females squeal, though there were a few older men that gave off a creepy vibe.
+“This is the Wonder Shop that just opened.
+Today we have exceptional items for sale.”

-I brought up my the wrist in front of me as quietly as possible.
-Even the clothes I wore was adorable in the eyes of females.
+I brought up my wrist in front of me as quietly as possible.
+Even the clothes I wore were adorable in the eyes of females.
 “This here is a watch light.”
 I show it for everyone to see.
 A watch was wrapped around my wrist with a magic stone stuck to the middle.
-Designed on it was a etching of a white dragon.“It has one unique ability.
+Designed on it was an etching of a white dragon.”It has one unique ability.
 Activate Light.”
-I clapped my hands above me and the light watch glowed brightly white illuminating a good distance around me.
+I clapped my hands above me.

 Like a fairy that has been blessed with the god of light, my wrist was illuminated with light.
 The people who were watching fell back in awe.
-Even some bow down thinking that a miracle happened.
+Some even bow down, thinking that a miracle happened.

 “This special watch is imbued with light and can stay on for half a day.”

-The crowd became interested quickly and more people came forward at the large crowd that was being formed.
-My voice even could be heard all the way to the back.
+The crowd became interested quickly, and more people came forward as a large crowd was being formed.
+My voice even could be heard to the back.

-The voices of the people begun to speak out loudly among themselves in interest at what I had done.
+The voices of the people began to speak out loudly among themselves in interest at what I had done.

 “Really?
 How is it possible for such a small stone to illuminate such bright light?”

 Phil handed me the next item.
 This time it was a wooden lamp with a hood over it to damp out the bright light.
-A white dragon design were embroiled in the wood itself.
-“This is a lamp light.
-Same words, but anyone is able to turn it off and on.
+A white dragon design was embroiled in the wood itself.
+“This is a lamplight.
+Same words, but anyone can turn it off and on.
 You can put it in your room so you can read or work at night.
 The price for one lamp light is two gold coins.”

-The guards quickly got into motion trying their best to quell the mob.
-Both Sol and Sam had to pull out their swords and stop people from rushing forward.
+The guards quickly got into the potion, trying their best to quell the mob.
+Both Sol and Sam had to pull out their swords and stop people from mobbing them.
 The crowd quickly scrambled into a line when they saw the guards in action.
 They were pushing and shoving so they could get ahead from the other.